 An R package to create nice looking output for CFA and SEM analyses using lavaan and semPlot packages

 I feel very fortunate to be part of Randy Engle's lab.
-My current research in the lab involves investigating the nature of attention control; developing more reliable tasks to measure attention control; understanding the neural basis of the baseline pupil size - intelligence relationship; using pupillometry and to track mind wandering and the focus of attention; understanding the relation amongst sensory discrimination, attention control, and intelligence.
-I have also been learning how to use the R statistical software program to transform, manage, store, and analyze data.
+My current research in the lab involves investigating the nature of attention control with the use of pupillometry.
+I have also been learning how to use the R statistical software program to analyze data in a way that is most consistent with Open Science and Reproducibility practices.
 I have developed several R Packages relevant to the lab's research; you can check them out by going to my GitHub link above.

-Other research interests include mindfulness, meditation, mind training, sleep, dreaming, and consciousness
+Other research interests outside of the lab include mindfulness, meditation, sleep, dreaming, and consciousness

 Outside of psychology, my interests include Buddhist spiritual practice, reading, hiking, camping, and riding my bicycle around town.